 © Gropius Bau / Hella Jongerius, VG-Bildkunst 2021, photo: Laura Fiorio

-Seeing and understanding the world through children’s eyes – the exhibition Takeover explores this desire.
-It’s a collaboration between the Gropius Bau and the Stiftung Brandenburger Tor, the Kulturstiftung der Berliner Sparkasse.
+Seeing and understanding the world through children’s eyes – the exhibition Takeover explored this desire.
+It was a collaboration between the Gropius Bau and the Stiftung Brandenburger Tor, the Kulturstiftung der Berliner Sparkasse.

 gb21_takeover EN

 As In House: Artist in Residence 2020, the artist and theoretician Zheng Bo embarked on the question of how plants practice politics.
-In 2021, his exhibition Wanwu Council 萬物社 will expand upon themes that Zheng Bo worked on during his one-year residency at the Gropius Bau.
+His exhibition Wanwu Council 萬物社 expanded upon themes that Zheng Bo had worked on during his one-year residency at the Gropius Bau.

 Zheng Bo drawing on Lantau Island, 2020